jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_customcounters.md

 ## Configure custom counters from the Spotlight Client

-Click Configure \| Custom Counters.
+Click **Configure \| Custom Counters**.

-TIP: To open this screen with a connection pre-selected, from the Spotlight Overview page click Custom Counters, or right-click Custom on the System panel and select Configure Custom Counters, or from the SQL Activity drilldown \| Custom Counters page, click Configure \| Custom Counters.
+{% include tip.html content="To open this screen with a connection pre-selected, from the Spotlight Overview page click Custom Counters, or right-click Custom on the System panel and select Configure Custom Counters, or from the SQL Activity drilldown \| Custom Counters page, click Configure \| Custom Counters." %}

 ## Select template or connection to configure